...

 • Professional care costs.

-Unlike general damages, which are always awarded in successful medical negligence claims, special damages are not.
+Unlike general damages, which are always awarded in medical negligence claims with successful outcomes, special damages are not.
 For this reason, you should keep evidence of any financial losses you wish to claim for in the form of receipts, payslips, invoices and bank statements, for example.

 Our team can tell you more about how compensation for successful medical negligence claims are calculated.
 You can also contact them today to receive a free valuation for your potential case.